 Life changes forever once you’ve tried their Tacos Pastor, slivers of spiced pork and pineapple on a tortilla.
 There is ALWAYS a huge line-up but it’s worth the wait.
 The people at the table next to us came down to Puerto Vallarta just for these tacos (or so they said).

-Wait until you see the ‘salsas al lado’ (sauces on the side) – my favourite was the mango habanero salsa on the right.
+Of course, you can get great tacos pastor everywhere.
+But Takos shines when you see the ‘salsas al lado’ (sauces on the side) – my favourite was the mango habanero salsa on the right.

 Pancho’s Takos is on Basilio Badillo with it’s wide sidewalk and plethora of restaurants and high-end shops.